March for Left-wing Social Advancement: Dissolution and aftermath

-In the ensuing days, MASI sought to broaden its membership through the incorporation of left-wing parties like the PRIN as well as campesino groups affiliated with barrientismo ideology.
+In the ensuing days, MASI sought to broaden its membership through the incorporation of left-wing parties like the PRIN as well as campesino groups affiliated with Barrientism.
 Besides Aponte, the names of Ñuflo Chávez and Luis Zurita were put forward by the MNRI and barrientistas, respectively, as possible running mates for Siles.
 The possibility of rejoining the UDP was not entirely discarded either, in the event that MASI did not prove to be a "serious independent option", according to Venegas.
 By 28 April, the alliance was "still negotiating", leading representatives to deny rumors that MASI was on the verge of dissolution.
 Two days later, Siles and Aponte were officially proclaimed as MASI's nominees at a PS assembly in Trinidad.
-By then, however, the alliance's outlook was not good.
-On 2 May, the day the campaign was intended to begin in earnest, Siles withdrew from the race, citing the financial difficulties of mounting a viable candidacy.
+However, on 2 May, the day the campaign was intended to begin in earnest, Siles withdrew from the race, citing the financial difficulties of mounting a viable candidacy.

 Shortly thereafter, both OID and the PS departed the alliance.
-The front was then dissolved by resolution of its member parties, according to Aponte.
+According to Aponte, the front was dissolved the same day by resolution of its member parties.
 Despite this, on the same day as Siles's withdrawal, MASI confirmed its participation to the Electoral Court, and was assigned a position on the ballot with lilac as its color.
-Representatives Antonio Chiquié and Julio Valenzuela of the PSD also signed on behalf of the alliance agreeing to reimburse the government a share of expenses for its inclusion on the ballot if it did not attain at least 50,000 votes.
+Representatives Antonio Chiquié and Julio Valenzuela of the PSD also signed an agreement on behalf of the alliance to reimburse the government a share of expenses for its inclusion on the ballot if it did not attain at least 50,000 votes.
 In a statement to reporters, Chiquié declared that the PSD "believes in MASI and the need for a third option", and that it intended to maintain the alliance alongside the MNRI.
 For his part, Alderete asserted that there was still time to nominate a new ticket.
 In response, the PS stated that the decision to continue the alliance had been made "unilaterally" and that the party had "nothing to do with the new MASI".
 In a memorandum to the Electoral Court, OID authorized the alliance to continue using the MASI acronym, colors, and symbols – but not Siles's own likeness – to campaign.